HomeArticlesHow ToHow to Calculate GST

 • Total = ₹5,500 + ₹275 = ₹5,775

-On a tax invoice, the base price appears as "Taxable Value" or "Amount before GST."
-The GST amount is listed separately as CGST + SGST (for intra-state) or IGST (for inter-state).
-The "Grand Total" or "Total Invoice Value" is the amount the buyer pays.
+On a tax invoice, the base price shows up as "Taxable Value" or "Amount before GST."
+The GST amount appears separately as CGST + SGST for intra-state sales, or IGST for inter-state.
+"Grand Total" or "Total Invoice Value" is what the buyer actually pays.

 Step 3: Reverse Calculate GST from an Inclusive Price

-When a price is already GST-inclusive — that is, GST is baked into the displayed price — you need to extract the base price and the GST component separately.
-This is the reverse calculation, and it is where most manual errors occur.
+When a price already has GST baked in, extracting the base price and the GST component separately is where most manual errors happen.

 The correct formula: